Article 15 and Non-Judicial Punishment (NJP)

 After presentation of all the evidence, the commander decides whether the servicemember is guilty of the alleged offense(s) or not.
 If the servicemember is not guilty, the NJP is dismissed.
 If the servicemember is guilty, the commander will determine the punishment.
 The servicemember will be notified of the punishment in writing.

 Preparing a strong presentation for defense and mitigation can be very important.
 Retaining the help of a lawyer like Stephanie can be the difference between the end of a career and a second chance.

 If the servicemember requests a court martial, the NJP is terminated and the commander must decide if they will dismiss the allegations, take other administrative action including administrative discharge processing, or proceed to court-martial.

 Before rejecting an Article 15, you should speak to us to assess your case’s strengths and weaknesses.
-See our article “Why Should You Hire a Civilian Defense Counsel?” then call Kral Criminal Defense.
+See our article “Why Should You Hire a Civilian Defense Counsel?” then call Kral Military Defense, PC.